PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Week 1-2: Forward Stroke Focus

-• Practice in calm water
+• Practice only in calm, protected water

-• 10 strokes each side, repeat
+• Execute 10 strokes on each side, then rest and repeat

-• Focus on torso rotation
+• Concentrate entirely on torso rotation - feel your abs working

 Week 3-4: Add Reverse and Sweep

-• Stop with reverse strokes
+• Practice stopping with three quick reverse strokes

-• Practice sweep turns
+• Work on sweep turns in open water

 Week 5-6: Introduce Draw and Braces

-• Low brace in shallow water
+• Learn the low brace in shallow water where you can stand

-• Combine all basic strokes
+• Combine all basic strokes in sequences

-• Work on smooth transitions
+• Focus on smooth transitions between stroke types

 Common Beginner Mistakes to Avoid: